Are you considering trying XRP trading for the first time? Let’s help you with that.

 That’s up to you.
 Like other cryptocurrencies, Ripple can prove to be a big money maker or a financial mistake depending on how prepared you are.
-Check out the educational articles on this site so you can be best positioned to profit from XRP.
+Check out the educational cryptocurrency guides on this site so you can be best positioned to profit from XRP.

 If you don’t feel ready to invest real money into Ripple trades yet, many trading platforms will let you trade using a demo account, which can help you get used to trading without risking losses before you truly know what you’re doing.
 These are a great tool and we recommend beginner investors use this option to learn the ropes.

 What is the best way to trade Ripple for a beginner?

 Seeing as they avoid the need to buy and store your XRP yourself, CFD platforms are usually the best place to start.
 The biggest advantage that CFD trading offers is that you own a contract representing Ripple ownership, without owning actual XRP coins.
 That means you don’t have to worry about both the hassle of storing your coins and keeping them secure, but can still make money from trading Ripple.

 When trading Ripple through a CFD broker, one option at your disposal is to trade with leverage.
 Trading with leverage means that you can make large trades while only putting down a small percentage of the overall trade amount.
 How deeply leveraged you choose to be can swing from smaller leveraged positions (such as 2x or 5x the size of your stake) to much larger ones (up to 100x the size of your own stake, or more).

 With leveraged trading, if you guess correctly on the direction of your leveraged Ripple trade, then your profits will be higher.
 The problem is that leveraged trading can also produce big losses when you guess wrong – particularly in volatile crypto markets such as Ripple’s.
 We don’t recommend that beginner investors trade with leverage because of these risks, but it is an option opened to more seasoned traders.